Understanding Late-Night Highs After High-Fat Meals

 All links were opened and verified active.

-Sources include American Diabetes Association clinical guidance, NIH-indexed peer-reviewed studies, and CDC-aligned movement research directly supporting claims about fat-delayed digestion, late glucose rises, insulin timing mismatches, and overnight hyperglycemia risk.
+Sources include American Diabetes Association clinical guidance, NIH-indexed peer-reviewed studies, and CDC-aligned movement research directly supporting claims about fat-delayed digestion, late glucose rises, medication timing mismatches, and overnight hyperglycemia risk.

 American Diabetes Association — How Fat and Protein Affect Blood Glucose